stefanutti/maps-coloring-docs/README.md

+Hi,

+The Homepage where you can read the whole story is here: https://4coloring.wordpress.com

-Four color theorem, Guthrie, Kempe, Tait and other people and stuff.
+The site is about the four color theorem, Guthrie, Kempe, Tait and other people and stuff.

-Support repository for the Wordpress site.
+This is just a support repository for the Wordpress site.